 25. Mary’s Newtown

-Another bar/restaurant that’s constantly talked about as being the best in Sydney, Mary’s Newtown has more than earned their reputation.
-A staple in the nightlife of Newtown, this heavy metal rock venue is known in particular for their exceptional burgers.
+Another one that’s constantly talked about as being the cool bars in Sydney, Mary’s Newtown has more than earned its reputation.
+A staple in the nightlife of Newtown, this heavy metal rock venue is known in particular for its exceptional burgers.
 Mary’s Newtown should be your first stop if you’re new to Sydney.

 Address: 6 Mary Street, Newtown NSW 2024